deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 ### Instances

-BiBiGrid needs to know `type` (often also called flavor) and `image` for each server.
+BiBiGrid needs to know `type` (also called flavor) and `image` for each server.
 Since those are often identical for multiple workers, you can simply use the `count` key to indicate multiple workers with the same `type` and `image`.

 #### Image